diegargon/monnet/README.md

 */15 * * * * root /usr/bin/php /var/www/html/monnet-discovery.php
 ```

-In the future I will migrating that cli tools to Python.

-After that, you must configure your network/s clicking on "Netwrok" on the top left panel.

 ## Composer

 Necessary if you want support for send mails.
+(Probably will migrate this to Monnet Gateway in the future))

 ```
 apt install composer